 Equity compensation represents the largest at-risk component of our named executive officers' compensation arrangements.
 We believe that it is appropriate to align the interests of our named executive officers with those of our stockholders to achieve and sustain long-term stock price growth.
 We use stock options to compensate our named executive officers in the form of initial grants in connection with the commencement of employment, and we generally grant stock options on an annual basis thereafter.
 Any stock options granted to our executive officers will have an exercise price equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the date of grant, will have time-based vesting and will expire ten years after the date of grant.
-The initial stock options granted to executive officers upon the commencement of their employment vest as to 25% of the shares underlying the option on the first anniversary of the grant date and as to an additional 1/48th of the shares underlying the option on the one-month anniversary of the grant date and as to an additional 1/48th of the shares underlying the option on the one-month anniversary of the grant date and as to an additional 1/48th of the shares underlying the option on the one-month disability, vesting and exercise rights for any options granted to executive officers cease shortly after termination of employment.
+The initial stock options granted to executive officers upon the commencement of their employment vest as to 25% of the shares underlying the option on the first anniversary of the grant date and as to an additional 1/48th of the shares underlying the option on the one-month anniversary of the grant date and as to an additional 1/48th of the shares underlying the option monthly thereafter.
+Except in the case of death or disability, vesting and exercise rights for any options granted to executive officers cease shortly after termination of employment.
 In specified termination and change in control circumstances, equity awards held by our named executive officers are subject to accelerated vesting.
 See "Severance and Change in Control Benefits" below for further information.

-2018 Peer Group
+Peer Group

-In December 2017, the Compensation Committee decided, after a full evaluation and comprehensive review, to utilize the same peer group for 2018 incentive compensation and base salary assessments as we used for 2017.
-Prior to our initial public offering in 2017, we conducted a comparative analysis of our executive compensation program, which was utilized for incentive compensation and base salary assessments.
-The Compensation Committee determined our peer companies for the 2017 fiscal year taking into consideration information provided by Radford.
+In November 2018, the Compensation Committee decided, after a full evaluation and comprehensive review, to update the peer group for 2019 incentive compensation and base salary assessments.
+The Compensation Committee determined our peer companies for the 2019 fiscal year taking into consideration information provided by Radford.

-In determining our 2018 peer group companies, the Compensation Committee selected publicly-traded companies that generally had the following characteristics similar to our Company:
+In determining our 2019 peer group companies, the Compensation Committee, with the assistance and data provided by Radford, selected publicly-traded companies that generally had the following characteristics similar to our Company:

-Industry: Biopharmaceutical
+Industry: Biotechnology and Biopharmaceutical

-Number of Employees: Approximately 60 employees
+Number of Employees: Between 30 and 400 employees

-Scientific Stage of Development: Product candidates in Phase 2 and Phase 3
+• Scientific Stage of Development: Product candidates in Phase 2 and Phase 3

-Biopharmaceutical Companies: 30-day market capitalization of approximately
+Biotechnology and Biopharmaceutical 30-day average market capitalization of approximately \$600 million to \$5.8 billion

-\$350 million

-The Compensation Committee views the 2018 peer group to be companies with which we compete for executive talent, or which are broadly similar to us based on the characteristics listed above.
-The following table presents the 2018 peer group as determined prior to our initial public offering and used in December 2017:
+The Compensation Committee views the 2019 peer group to be companies with which we compete for executive talent, or which are broadly similar to us based on the characteristics listed above.
+The following table presents the 2019 peer group: